 Planning and Protocols

-· Mental Health Mentoring: All support staff and students should continue to try to engage remotely for the time being.
-Support should take place on Zoom/Skype where possible as screen sharing functionality may be required depending on assignments.
-Phone calls and use of other online conferencing tools are available and can be mutually agreed between support staff and students.
-However, with the easing of restrictions then face-to-face meetings can potentially take place on or off campus.
+· Mental Health Mentoring: All support staff and students should try to engage remotely for the time being.
+Support should take place on Zoom/Skype/Webex or other video conferencing platforms where possible as screen sharing functionality may be required depending on assignments.
+Phone calls and use of other apps are available and can be mutually agreed between support staff and students.

 · Proof-Reading: All support staff and students must engage remotely.
 Support staff will contact students to discuss deadlines and assignments must be passed by e-mail or other remote file sharing methods.

-· Note Taking support/ Support Workers: A blended learning approach will likely be the norm for most colleges and universities during this academic year.
+· Note Taking / Support Workers: A blended learning approach will likely be the norm for most colleges and universities during this academic year.
 This may require our support staff and students to work via online means (Zoom/Skype/etc) and in some cases may require work on campuses.
-Where support staff and students are required on campus, they will have to strictly follow the Scottish government and college and university guidance.
+Where support staff and students are required on campus, they will have to strictly follow college and university guidance.

 Theorise remain fully committed to delivering outstanding academic support to all students with whom we engage and to ensure the health, safety, and wellbeing of all our stakeholders and believe the above approach will help us do both.

 We would like to thank our support staff and students for all their efforts and understanding and wish all stakeholders a safe and successful academic year.